opf/openproject/docs/user-guide/team-planner/README.md

 ![Example team planner showing a two-week view of work packages assigned to team members](TeamPlanner-12.4-twoWeeks.png)

 Essentially, the team planner is a calendar view with an assignee column on the left side.
 Each work package assigned to a team member will appear as a card that spans a certain duration (start date to finish date).
-These cards can be moved, stretched, shortened or removed to organise the planning of your team.
+These cards can be moved, stretched, shortened or removed to organize the planning of your team.

 > **Note**: Team planner is an Enterprise add-on and can only be used with [Enterprise cloud](../../enterprise-guide/enterprise-cloud-guide/) or  [Enterprise on-premises](../../enterprise-guide/enterprise-on-premises-guide/).
 An upgrade from the free community edition is easy and helps support OpenProject.